timothypratley/power-turtle/resources/public/lessons/en/advanced/9-conj3.md

 This talk presents our personal views, not those of our employers.

 ---
-class: middle, inverse
+class: middle, inverse, center

-# Overview

-* Learning via Logo
+# Learning via Logo

-* Logo and Clojure
+# Logo and Clojure

-* Clojure and reach
+# Clojure and reach

 ???